Triads: The Inside Story: Plot

 Lee Man-ho (Chow Yun-fat) is the son of Uncle Kwan (Tien Feng), the leader of the Hung Hing Gang.
 Ho was sent to the United States during his childhood to live a stable life where he established a family.
-Meawhile, Uncle Kwan is ambushed and killed during a gang fight led by rival leader Shrimp (Kevin Wang).
+Meanwhile, Uncle Kwan is ambushed and killed during a gang fight led by rival leader Shrimp (Kevin Wang).
 Ho returns to Hong Kong for his father's funeral.
 Upon his arrival, he is elected to be his father's successor as the leader of the Hung Hing Gang.
 Ho knows little of the culture and the criminal underworld, as Yeung Kong (Roy Cheung), often chastising Ho due to this fact.
 Kong also does not get along with Tse Shing (Michael Chan), another respected member.
 Kong and Shing get into a fight during a banquet.
 However due to Ho's intervention, they chose to maintain the harmony of the gang.
 Subsequently all members of Hung Hing Gang became loyal to Ho because Ho was always kind to them, valuing a sense of brotherhood.